About Skin Cancer Removal

 "Thank you for the wonderful care you have given and still are providing to me.
 I feel so blessed to have found a surgeon as caring, talented and professional as you.
 Truly you have a gift and I think you for sharing it with me and others.
 Your staff is also very kind and considerate, and all that helps when someone goes through these life trials as I have.
 You did an exquisite job with what you did and I will be forever grateful."- Anonymous / Office Visit / Sep 08, 2017

 Skin cancer removal surgery is frequently used to remove common skin cancers like basal cell carcinoma and squamous carcinoma.
 However, it can also be used to remove other skin cancers as well.
 If you have a history of skin cancer, have a mole or skin lesion that you think may be cancerous, or have been diagnosed with skin cancer, then this procedure can help you.
 It’s essential that you receive a screening by a doctor to determine the severity of your condition.
 They can also help you to determine if skin cancer removal is the best treatment option for you.

 Your procedure will be determined by the location, size, shape and severity of your skin cancer.
 However common surgical methods are:

 - Excisional Surgery utilizes a scalpel to remove the tumorous tissue and surrounding tissue as well.
-The surgical site is then sealed and bandaged for healing.
+The surgical site is then closed by our plastic surgeon with sutures and bandaged for healing.

 - Electrosurgery is commonly used for minor lesions or small cancerous moles that can be cut or scraped off by a scalpel.
 The tissue is then burned by high-frequency energy and the process is repeated until the cancerous cells are removed.